-Subject Leader: Miss Gordon
+Subject Leader: Miss Kilkenny

 At Lee Brigg Infant & Nursery School we believe that the teaching of mathematics should equip children with the strategies, knowledge and mathematical language to help them to understand and make sense of the world around them.

 Mathematics is integral in everyday life and with this in mind we endeavour to ensure that our children develop a healthy and enthusiastic attitude towards mathematics, that will stay with them and make them confident lifelong learners.

 This year (2021-2022), we are proud to have been selected to be part of the NFER (National Foundation for Educational Research) White Rose Maths Jigsaw.

 Mathematics consists of a whole network of concepts and relationships, which children learn to use to communicate and to tackle a range of practical tasks and real life problems.
 Our aim is that all of our children become independent learners, who can apply logical reasoning, problem solving skills and the ability to think in abstract ways.
 Mathematics teaching and learning at Lee Brigg Infant & Nursery School, is not confined to ‘Maths lessons’, instead links are established across a range of subject areas to support the understanding that Maths is real!